sensayy/Licenta2026/README.md

 - This is **not** production‑grade code; it was written for experimentation and demonstration.
 - No license file is included—add one if you plan to share the code publicly.
 - Keep generated data (CSVs, images) under version control only if they are small; otherwise use `backup/` to store intermediate artifacts.

-> 💡 **Tip:** Work incrementally—run preprocessing scripts once, then focus on model training and analysis.
-The notebooks/figures produced can be reused in your diploma report.

-Good luck with your project!